-The Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 (“the Act”) which is in force from 15 July 2010, transposes the Third Money Laundering Directive (2005/60/EC) and its Implementing Directive (2006/70/EC) into domestic law, bringing Ireland into line with EU requirements and the recommendations of the Financial Action Task Force.
+The Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 (“the Act”) which first came into force on 15 July 2010 and which was was recently amended by the Criminal Justice Act 2013, transposes the Third Money Laundering Directive (2005/60/EC) and its Implementing Directive (2006/70/EC) into domestic law, bringing Ireland into line with EU requirements and the recommendations of the Financial Action Task Force.
 Designated persons under the Act, including all credit and financial institutions (as defined in the Act) are required to comply with their obligations under the Act with immediate effect.The Act contains specific and detailed regulatory requirements which are more extensive than the previous money laundering and terrorist financing provisions contained within the Criminal Justice Act 1994.
 Therefore, the level of dependence on supplementary Guidance Notes to support implementation (as was the case with the 1994 Act) should be significantly lower under the 2010 Act.
 Credit and financial institutions must refer to the provisions of the Act to ascertain their statutory obligations.

 The Central Bank of Ireland (“the Bank”) is specified in the Act as the State competent authority for credit and financial institutions.
 The Bank, pursuant to section 63 of the Act, is responsible for effectively monitoring credit and financial institutions’ compliance with their obligations.

 Credit and financial institutions are hereby informed that:

 i. they must achieve compliance with their obligations under the Act.

 ii. the Bank will conduct a range of on-site inspections across the financial sector to “effectively monitor” compliance and effective implementation by credit and financial institutions with regard to their obligations under the Act.